NarsilDev/digital-ocean-articles/kubernetes-security.md

 WORKDIR /home/app
     ```

-6. Now. create the Docker image using the following command:
+6. Now, create the Docker image using the following command:

     ```command
 [environment local]